A Trusted Friend in a Complicated World

 Toy trucks

-One of the very youngest inventors was Robert Patch, who was granted the patent for the toy truck when he was just six years old, back in 1963.
-He built his prototype out of bottle caps and cardboard, and his invention was meant to be taken apart and refashioned into different types of trucks, like a very early Transformer.
+One of the youngest kid inventors was Robert Patch, who was granted the patent for the toy truck when he was just 6 years old, back in 1963.
+“I took some shoe boxes and some bottle caps and nails, and was making a truck,” Patch told LAist, adding that his invention was meant to be taken apart and refashioned into different types of trucks, like a very early Transformer.
+His father, a patent attorney, helped him get the patent, but “at the time I had to sign the patent application, I couldn’t write my name,” he said.
+“So I signed it with an X.” Patch never profited off his invention, though, as his father didn’t think it was worth marketing.
+If only he knew!

 superman comic